slsa-framework/slsa-verifier/README.md

 $ git clone git@github.com:slsa-framework/slsa-verifier.git
 $ go run . --help
  Usage of ./slsa-verifier:
-  -binary string
+  -artifact-path string
-    	path to a binary to verify
+    	path to an artifact to verify
   -branch string
     	expected branch the binary was compiled from (default "main") -provenance string